LiskArchive/lips/proposals/lip-state-model.md

 <img src="lip-state-model/tree.png" width="90%" align="center">

-_Figure 1: The general structure of the state sparse Merkle tree for a Lisk blockchain defining two custom modules.
+_Figure 1: The general structure of the state sparse Merkle tree for a Lisk blockchain using two application-specific modules.
 The state root is the Merkle root.
 Each module defines its own key-value map.
 The keys of the leaf nodes start with the module IDs, so that each module subtree is separated from the others.